NOJA Power

 Partial Discharge Testing – Essential for Solid Dielectric Switchgear

-In any piece of distribution equipment, the integrity of insulation and construction of the product is instrumental in the lifetime reliability of the product.
-Well designed equipment which has been correctly assembled should typically exhibit very low partial discharge, typically below 10 picocoulombs at power frequency voltage.
+In any piece of electrical distribution equipment, the integrity of the electrical is instrumental in the lifetime reliability of the product.
+Well designed equipment, which has been correctly assembled, should typically exhibit very low partial discharge.
+Typically, below 10 picocoulombs at power frequency voltage.

 Partial Discharge detected using an ICM Compact PD measurement instrument.
 Note the inception occurring close to the zero crossing, indicating the test subject in this case is close to total insulation failure.